 Always worth packing

-• It was time to upgrade my power banks.
+• Time to upgrade my power banks.
 When I first started backpacking, I purchased an Anker 10,000 mAh external battery.
 This was a great item to power my phone, headlamp, and Garmin InReach for those 4-5 day stretches between towns.
 Then I bought a 20,000 mAh battery for those trips when I needed 5-9 days of power.
-Over the past decade though, my battery packs have weakened with use and taking longer to fully charge up in towns.
+Over the past decade though, my battery packs have weakened with use and were taking longer to fully charge up in towns.
 Meanwhile, new lighter and thinner batteries emerged on the market.
-So when Amazon Prime day rolled around, I decided it was time to splurge to upgrade my power banks to the NiteCore NB10000 ultraslim battery (5.3 oz) and Nitecore Carbo 20000 (10.5 oz) for my future backpacking needs.
+So when Amazon Prime day rolled around, I decided it was time to splurge to upgrade my power banks.
+I now own a NiteCore NB10000 ultraslim battery (5.3 oz) and Nitecore Carbo 20000 (10.5 oz) for my future backpacking needs.

 New and improved battery packs